Rats (Ghost song): Themes and composition

 Forge wrote the track to serve as "a big opening track that just blows people's minds immediately".
 The song was also written to be performed as a concert opener for large arena shows; he previously wrote "Square Hammer" for that purpose, and was successful with it, but didn't want to feel stuck always playing one particular song as a concert opener, as he perceived is what happened to the Rolling Stones with their song "Start Me Up".
 Greg Kennelty of Metal Injection described the song as sounding similar to 1980s Ozzy Osbourne, calling it "as heavy metal as you wanted it to be, with killer guitar solos, a badass drum intro, and riffs that sound like they might've been sitting in Ozzy's basement since the 80s."
 Forge himself confirmed that the song's creation was influenced by hearing Osbourne open up a concert with their song "I Don't Know" off of their 1980 album Blizzard of Ozz in the 1980s.

 Lyrically, the song is about humanity's tendency to rush to judgement and mob mentality.
 Forge explained:

-"In many ways, [humanity has] gone back a few steps, because now it's closer to how it was back in the old days when people were standing at the square and all of a sudden, it's like in Monty Python's Life of Brian: 'Stone him!
+In many ways, [humanity has] gone back a few steps, because now it's closer to how it was back in the old days when people were standing at the square and all of a sudden, it's like in Monty Python's Life of Brian: "Stone him!
 Ra!
 Ra!
-Ra!'
+Ra!"
 Public trials are very unsupervised and extremely swift and speak to the most primordial parts of us...It's actually not technically about rodents, it's about something spreading as wildfire and completely destroying things quicker than you know.
 It was how the plague started in Europe.

 Reception

 Kennelty praised the song for being "darker" and "heavier" than the material from their prior album Meliora, concluding that "if you've been dying for something like Ghost's debut album Opus Eponymous with a more updated sound, then you're going to absolutely love 'Rats'."
-Vince Neilstein of Metal Sucks similarly praised it for its catchy guitar riffs.
+Vince Neilstein of MetalSucks similarly praised it for its catchy guitar riffs.